 NVLAP accredited Cryptographic and Security Testing (CST) Laboratories perform conformance testing of cryptographic modules.
 Cryptographic modules are tested against requirements found in FIPS PUB 140-2 [pdf doc], Security Requirements for Cryptographic Modules.
 Security requirements cover 11 areas related to the design and implementation of a cryptographic module.
 For each area, a cryptographic module receives a security level rating (1-4, from lowest to highest) depending on what requirements are met.

-The National Information Assurance Partnership (NIAP) is responsible for U.S. implementation of the Common Criteria, including management of the NIAP Common Criteria Evaluation and Validation Scheme (CCEVS) validation body.
-NIAP manages a national program for developing Protection Profiles, evaluation methodologies, and policies that will ensure achievable, repeatable, and testable requirements.
+The National Information Assurance Partnership (NIAP) is responsible for the U.S. implementation of the Common Criteria, including management of the NIAP Common Criteria Evaluation and Validation Scheme (CCEVS) validation body.
+NIAP manages a national program for developing Protection Profiles, evaluation methodologies, and policies to ensure achievable, repeatable, and testable requirements.
 In partnership with NIST, NIAP also approves Common Criteria Testing Laboratories to conduct these security evaluations in private sector operations across the U.S.

 Federal Risk and Authorization Management Program - FedRAMP - Cloud Services